Basic Concepts for System Design Interview Preparation

 Why is system design important?

-For large-scale software applications, System design provides a high-level understanding of the components and their relationships.
-In other words, it helps us to define architecture by breaking down the system into small components and making it easier to understand.
+For large-scale applications, system design provides a high-level understanding of the components and their relationships.
+It helps us to define architecture by breaking down the system into small components.
+On the other side, effective system design can impact the success of a software project by ensuring that the resulting system is well-structured, maintainable, and meets the needs of its users.

-So it is critical for software engineers or tech professionals to understand various system design concepts to make informed decisions about scalability, performance and various tradeoffs.
-On another side, system design is also one of the important concepts that tech companies ask during the interview process.
+So tech professionals must understand various system design concepts to make informed decisions about various tradeoffs.
+On the other hand, system design is also one of the important concepts that tech companies ask about during interviews.

 What is System Design?